What is urine?

 Urine is a fluid which contains water and waste products that are secreted by the kidneys and stored in the bladder until it is voided (discharged) via the urethra.
-The purpose of urine production is to eliminate excess water and water-soluble wastes (such as urea, creatinine, sodium etc) from the body.
+The purpose of urine production is to eliminate excess water and water-soluble wastes from the body.

-The urinary system contains the upper urinary tract containing the kidneys and ureters (two tubes which transport urine from the kidneys to the bladder), and the lower urinary tract, containing the bladder and urethra (the tube which passes from the bladder to the genitals).
+The urinary system contains the upper urinary tract containing the kidneys and ureters.
+The lower urinary tract, containing the bladder and urethra.

 Why does cat urine smell so bad?